 With only 10-12 slides available, there can be a temptation to pack in as much information as possible onto each slide.
 Keep your slides simple and impactful.
 If you need a lot of text to make your point, make your point stronger.

 - Always save and send your pitch deck as a PDF.
 This will make sure that all your formatting, fonts, and imagery stays intact no matter who is viewing the deck.

 - Don’t forget to put your contact information on your deck.

 - Don’t stop working on your pitch deck.
 You may have multiple versions, each highlighting specific opportunities, tailored to specific audiences, or even laser-targeted at a specific judgeyou know you’ll be pitching to.

-If you’d like to see some more examples of Pitch Deck design at work, I’d encourage you to check out the free sample deck – fully made in PowerPoint – that we recently made available on the LookFar site.
-Build that out, and you’ll also be eligible to apply for a LookFar Discovery Workshop, the four-hour business-building meetings we use to determine a company’s next technical steps toward launch.
+If you’d like to see some more examples of Pitch Deck design at work, I’d encourage you to download the free sample deck and executive summary that we recently made available.
+Build that out, and contact us to apply for a LookFar Discovery Workshop, the four-hour business-building meetings we use to determine a company’s next technical steps toward launch.